Jaime Alguersuari: 2011 season

-Formula E
+Formula E career

-Virgin (2014/15)
+Virgin (2014–2015)

 Alguersuari commented by 2013 that he would not be trying to return to Formula One.
 The same week he contested a round of the CIK-FIA KZ world karting championship.

 Later, he became part of the Formula E Drivers' Club, enabling him to be picked by any of the Formula E teams to race with them.
 In March 2014, Alguersuari announced that he would compete with Virgin Racing, joining Sam Bird for the season.
 Alguersuari got a best finish of fourth at the 2015 Buenos Aires ePrix but only scored points on four occasions throughout the season.
 He had a single retirement at the 2015 Monaco ePrix where he was caught up in the first lap collision.
 Alguersuari had to miss the final two rounds of the season due to minor health issues which caused him to faint at the end of the 2015 Moscow ePrix and was replaced by Fabio Leimer.
 Alguersuari finished the season with 30 points and placed 13th in the championship.

-Departure from motorsport

 On 1 October 2015, Alguersuari officially retired from all forms of motorsport, explaining that he had "fallen out of love with this girlfriend".

+Other ventures

 Return to karting

 Being in his first season of Formula One Alguersuari also participated in the CIK-FIA World Cup - KZ1 in 2009, where he was 23rd.

 Alguersuari also competed in the Desafio Internacional das Estrelas in 2010 (where he was sixth), 2011 (where he won) and 2013 (seventeenth).

 In 2013, already out of Formula One, he participated in the CIK-FIA World KZ Championship, where he was ninth.